Skip to Content

 I will suggest using fresh shrimps; however, since it is almost impossible to get fresh shrimps from the local grocery store, I will strongly suggest that you get the frozen shrimps in the frozen seafood aisle of your grocery store thaw and use as desired.

-I suggest using frozen shrimps because when shrimps are freshly caught, they are processed and frozen almost immediately.
-Unfortunately, the ones that sit on the ice in the store are not the best option because they are not the freshest.
+Fresh or frozen shrimp: I suggest using fresh shrimp if you have access to it.
+Frozen shrimp works well too because when shrimps are freshly caught, they are processed and frozen almost immediately.
+However, the ones that sit on the ice in the store are not the best option because they are not the freshest.
 Often, they have been thawed and left to sit on the ice all day or even for a couple of days.

 Seafood is a favorite in my house and is always a good choice.
 Here are some of my favorite shrimp dishes to give a try after making shrimp creole.